Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases. Details

-As we already found out earlier in this Victorinox watch review, the name of the brand comprises of two words, one of them being inox that stands for stainless steel.
+As we already found out earlier, the name of the brand comprises of two words, one of them being inox that stands for stainless steel.

-Stainless steel is the most significant and widespread material employed in the industry.
-This is for a good reason – stainless steel never rusts, while providing heat-resistant and scratch-resistant properties at the same time.
+Thus, stainless steel is the most significant and widespread material employed in the industry.
+This is for a good reason – stainless steel never rusts, while providing heat-resistant and scratch-resistant properties.
 It requires low maintenance and is easy to form into different shapes.

 Victorinox watches often feature PVD-treated (Physical Vapour Deposition) and titanium-finished surfaces that enhance the already resistant steel even more.

 Some of the watches are of increased carbon consistency, making them extra-resistant to heat.
-You’ll recognize carbon watches for their dull and matte finish.
+You’ll recognize carbon watches for their matte finish.

-Scratch-resistant, triple-coated anti-reflective sapphire crystal covers the face of a watch.
+Scratch-resistant, and sometimes even triple-coated anti-reflective sapphire crystal, covers the face of a watch.
 Sapphire is one of the most durable glasses you’ll find in the watch industry.

-Watch bracelets are made from stainless steel, leather, genuine rubber, and textile.
+Last but not least, watch bracelets are made of stainless steel, leather, genuine rubber, and textile.
 Some I.N.O.X. mechanical wristwear comes with highly durable wooden straps crafted onto a leather base.

-One of the determinants for the watches to carry the Swiss Made tag is the Swiss origin watch movement.
-Thus, you’ll find quartz and mechanical movements made mostly by ETA – one of the leading movement manufacturers in the world.
+One of the determinants for the watches to carry the Swiss Made tag is the Swiss-origin watch movement.
+Thus, you’ll find quartz and mechanical movements produced mostly by ETA – one of the leading movement manufacturers in the world.

-Victorinox mechanical watches employ the Kaliber ETA 2824-2 with a power reserve of 38 hours, the Sellita SW200 with a power gauge of 38 hours, and the ETA Valjoux 7750 with a power reserve of 48 hours.
-All the automatic wristwear are equipped with a transparent case back that lets to peek into the mystical world of screws, springs, and cylinders doing the job.
+Victorinox mechanical watches employ the Kaliber ETA 2824-2 with a higher frequency of 28,800 vph, the Sellita SW200 with a power reserve of 38 hours, and the ETA Valjoux 7750 with 48 hours of energy reserve.

-The quality of Victorinox’s wristwatches particularly stands out from the rigorous tests its I.N.O.X. line watches have to go through.
+The quality of Victorinox watches stands out particularly from the rigorous tests its I.N.O.X. line watches go through.
 In celebrating the brand’s 130th anniversary, they created 130 tests in order to ensure lasting quality and reliability.

-Some of the tests include a 10-meter (33-feet) drop, temperature shocks resistance, 8-ton pressure resistance, and vibration resistance.
-The last models from the I.N.O.X. line have already earned themselves the title of being one of the strongest watches in the world.
+Some of the tests include a 10-meter (30 ft) drop, temperature shock resistance, 8-ton pressure resistance, and vibration resistance.
+The I.N.O.X. line watches have already earned themselves the title of being one of the strongest in the world.